tobiasbriones/blog/philosophy/everything-is-relative/index.md

 decisions in a case-by-case basis.
 Hence, being absolutist is nothing but plain stupid.

+### Stay Away from Absolutists

+There's another definition of someone stupid that says that a stupid person or organization hurts others and also hurts themselves.
+For example, a stupid robber will not steal your phone because of incapability but will also hurt or kill you so both end up losing.

+Lose-lose relationships are the opposite of what you need to fulfil your purpose in life or be relative.

+Absolutists are stupid, stupids create lose-lose relationships, therefore, stay away from absolutists.

 ## Perspective: Business vs User

 The business logic can be high-level for the business but then the presentation